chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 ``<file>``
 ----------

 This tag allows to insert any deserialized object from a URL.
-Unlike :ref:`config-tag-include`, this tag will only replace the current value by a deep copy of the loaded object, instead of merging it into the current dictionary.
+Unlike :ref:`config-tag-include`, this tag will only replace the value by a deep copy of the loaded object, instead of merging it into the current dictionary.
 See :ref:`config-url-io` for details.
 If the object is large and only used once, ``<file-cache=off>`` can be used to temporarily disable the cache and avoid the deep copy.

 .. admonition:: tag
   :class: guide-config-tag